Dalmuir: Dalmuir Glen

-The first industrialization was the paper mill opened in 1747 by Edward Collins.
+The first industrialisation was the paper mill opened in 1747 by Edward Collins.
 Originally from Shropshire, he moved to Scotland in 1745, initially setting up a paper mill in Kelvindale.
 He died in January 1784.
 Powered by the Duntocher Burn at Dalmuir Glen, the water was diverted through the Mill Lade to the High Dam to provide power to the mill's Upper Works.
 High Dam was later converted to Overtoun Park's duck pond.
 Thatched whitewashed stone cottages for workers grew around the mills along Dumbarton Road, creating the village of Dalmuir.
 By the 1790s the statistical account records the paper mill as the fourth or fifth largest in Scotland.
 Also in 1790 the Forth and Clyde Canal opened.
 The mill was run by Edward Collin's son, Richard Collins born in Dalmuir in 1752 who died in March 1822, then his son Edward Collins born September 1794, who died in July 1864.
 Edward Collins set up a steam-powered mill in Kelvindale in 1840.